Chickens can be surprisingly helpful when it’s time to winterize your garden.

 But adding chicken droppings directly to a growing garden can burn plants because nitrogen levels are so great.
 By composting the old chicken litter from the coop and adding it when you winterize your garden in fall, you enrich the soil during the winter and let it mellow sufficiently by spring to be safe for planting.

 In addition to supplying nitrogen-rich chicken litter for the garden, your chickens can help you spread the compost.

 Just place piles of litter at regular intervals in your garden rows or beds and turn the chickens loose.
 They enthusiastically work through the compost and spread it out for you.

 After the old vegetation is gone and compost has been spread, it’s beneficial to add a thick protective layer of mulch to the garden.

 Again, chickens are happy to spread the mulch.
 This can be grass clippings, chopped leaves or whatever mulch material you have.
 Just make sure the mulch material is free of pesticides or herbicides that you wouldn’t want contaminating your homegrown garden produce.

 This mulch layer is not intended to add nutrients back into the garden but simply to hold the soil in place and prevent weed seeds from germinating.
 In spring you can remove the mulch layer and immediately start planting.

 Garden rows will have already been replenished with nutrients from the compost and should be nearly free of weeds because of the heavy mulch layer.

 Aerate, Eliminate Bugs & Weed Seeds

-While your chickens eat your old garden plants and spread compost or mulch, they provide additional beneficial services by eating insects, aerating your garden soil, adding more nutrients and eating weed seeds.
+While your chickens eat your old garden plants and spread compost or mulch, they provide additional beneficial services, such as:

 This story originally appeared in the November/December 2018 issue of Chickens magazine.